 All meatballs!
 All the time!

 With the broccoli and Parmesan, these meatballs are an obvious addition to pasta, but we used some of ours to make meatball subs.
 I put them on a sub roll and topped them with chunky marinara sauce, some shredded cheese, and chopped basil.
-Total comfort food.
+Broccoli parmesan meatballs are total comfort food.

 - Preheat oven to 350ºF.